maxdemaio/thelangbot/README.md

 ## Contributions

 If you find a great resource that others would benefit from you can submit a pull request to add it to the repository.
-The best way to support the project would be to sign up for [Duolingo using my reference link](https://invite.duolingo.com/BDHTZTB5CWWKTV2SL6AEVLWK5Q).
+The best way to support the project would be to sign up for [Duolingo using my invite link](https://invite.duolingo.com/BDHTZTB5CWWKTV2SL6AEVLWK5Q).
 If you have any questions or ideas please feel free to reach out to me on Twitter: [@maxwelldemaio](https://twitter.com/maxwelldemaio).